nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

   </tr>
 </table>

-When you order (group) by column `b`, the duplicate values in column `c` are distributed into different groups, so you can&#8217;t count them with `COUNT(DISTINCT c)` as the person was trying to do.
+When you order (group) by column `b`, the duplicate values in column `c` are distributed into different groups, so you can't count them with `COUNT(DISTINCT c)` as the person was trying to do.
 Aggregate functions such as `COUNT()` only operate within a group, and have no access to rows that are placed in other groups.
 Similarly, when you order by `c`, the duplicate values in column `b` are distributed into different groups.
-It is not possible to make this query do what&#8217;s desired.
+It is not possible to make this query do what's desired.

 ### Some correct solutions